 Another question is the degree to which the Forward File Service Provider functional resource (acting as the CFDP User) should have standard algorithms defined for determining which control directives to send when, vs. having all control specified in the metadata that accompanies to file to be transferred.

-Finally, there is in development a CFDP Over Encapsulation Service Recommended Standard, but there does not seem to be a similar specification for CFDP directly over Space Packet.
+Finally, there is a CFDP Over Encapsulation Service Recommended Standard, but there does not seem to be a similar specification for CFDP directly over Space Packet.
 If CFDP over Space Packet is removed as an option, this would change (and simplify) the set of FR Types associated with the Forward File service.

 Return Data Delivery Services